poweron-gmbh/touch_detect_sdk/docs/serial_touch_detect.md

   ```

   The script will connect to the device with the name **SERIAL_PORT**.
 Once the connection was stablished, it will publish in the console the ADC value of each taxel node.

+- To stop the demo, press **ENTER**.
+The script will close the serial connection and stop publishing messages.